Instructor

 Dr. Wobbekind teaches MBA students in macroeconomics and public policy.
 He has received four awards for teaching excellence from the students of the Leeds School of Business.
 Richard Wobbekind has lived in Colorado for over 43 years and has spent much of his time studying the development of the Colorado and regional economies.
 Dr. Wobbekind received a BA in Economics from Bucknell University and an MA and Ph.D. in Economics from the University of Colorado-Boulder.

 Kevin began his career at Eide Bailly after graduating from Regis University with his bachelors and master’s degree in accounting and finance.
-Throughout the five years with Eide Bailly, Kevin has gained experience providing public accounting services in many industries, primarily in financial institutions and not-for-profits.
-Every month provides Kevin a new work environment and experience which is something he enjoys.
+Throughout the 10 years with Eide Bailly, Kevin has gained experience providing public accounting services in many industries, primarily in not-for-profits and financial institutions.

-During his time at Eide Bailly, Kevin also gained experience in the Quality of Earnings Due Diligence department.
+During his time at Eide Bailly, Kevin also gained experience in the Quality of Earnings Due Diligence department for mergers and acquisitions, and most recently managing Non-Profit Business Outsourcing & Strategy consulting engagements.
 He appreciates expanding his knowledge beyond auditing and believes in a balanced professional career.

 Outside of the work, Kevin enjoys staying active through sports, hiking, camping, traveling, and is an admitted foodie.
 Standing still usually is not a normal occurrence.
 Any chance Kevin can get to explore something he hasn’t seen before he will take advantage of – new experiences are one thing he always looks forward to.